dimucciojonathan/Classifying-Heart-Health-with-ML/README.md

 Random Forest: 78% accuracy

-It seems that these results help confirm the words of many Data Scientists: chances are a simple model will get the job done just fine.
+It seems that these results help confirm the words of many Data Scientists: Usually a simple model will get the job done just fine.